JHU-PL-Lab/www-pl/assignments/assignment9.md

 ```

-Note also that the exception which is raised by a type error is defined in the `fbtype.ml` module; you must define your own exception(s) to throw when the expression cannot be assigned a type.
+Note also that the exception which is raised by a type error is defined in the `fbtype.ml` module; you must define your own exception `NotTypable` to throw when the expression cannot be assigned a type.

 You need to implement the full algorithm _except_ you do not need to implement the cycle detection algorithm - your checker can loop forever on programs with cyclic constraints (but only on such programs).
 Extra credit will be given for implementing cycle detection.
-Also, you don't need to include the let-polymorphism of **PEFb**.
+Throw a `CyclicalConstraints` exception in this case.
+Also, note that you don't need to include the let-polymorphism of **PEFb**, we are implementing **EFb** only.

 Here are some suggestions:

 *   Break down your implementation into the same phases as in lecture and the book:
-    1. Generate the type `τ \ E` using the ideas in the type system (and also following the typechecker for `TFb` in the book),
+    1. Generate the type `τ \ E` using the ideas in the type system,
     2. Perform the closure on `E`,
     3. Check the closure for immediate inconsistencies, and
-    4. Substitute equations of `E` into `τ` to solve.
+    4. Substitute equations of `E` into `τ` to give a printable type.
 *   The `E` is a set of pairs (the type equations τ = τ'); built-in Caml types such as `Set` or `Map` may prove useful in your implementation of this data structure.
 You can use any of the built-in libraries but the auto-grader cannot install any extra packages to run your type checker.
 *   In the closure outlined in the book, we assumed = was symmetric; in your implementation, one easy (but inefficient) method to achieve this to add an additional closure step: every time you add τ = τ' to the closure, also add τ' = τ.
-*   The "substitute to solve" phase is the same idea as your substitution function you wrote on terms; just do it on types.
+*   The "substitute to solve" phase is the same idea as your substitution function you wrote for **Fb** expressions in the `eval` function; just do it here on types.
-*   During testing, it may be useful to run your interpreter with the `--show-backtrace`.
-This will give you a stack trace for any exceptions that occur.
-Unfortunately this feature works only on the compiled binary and not in the interpreter.
-*   Don't worry about efficiency. **Do** worry about correctness.